Kickball Rules

 Other types of outs:

-• Base coach: An opponent’s base coach touches a player during active play.
+• Base coach: A base coach touches a player during active play under any circumstance.

 • See interference section below